regenwatchdog/regenwatchdog.github.io/casestudies/aylesbury.md

 <div class="card-body">
 <p class="lead">Key themes discussed in the interviews:</p>
         <ul>
-		<li>Residents have experienced long term interference and disruption to services due to building works from the regeneration.</li>
+		<li>Residents have experienced long term interference and disruption (including to services) due to building works from the regeneration.</li>
-		<li>Leaseholders express concern that will not be adequately compensated for their homes, meaning they therefore will be unable to afford homes on the estate or in the area after regeneration.</li>
+		<li>Leaseholders express concern that they will not be adequately compensated for their homes, meaning they will be unable to afford homes on the redeveloped site or in the area after regeneration.</li>
-		<li>There is a sense that South London as an area is experiencing gentrification pressure and that the area is likely to change for a different demographic of residents.</li>
+		<li>The residents sense that South London as an area is experiencing gentrification pressure and that the area is likely to change to accommodate a different demographic of residents.</li>
-		<li>It was often expressed that foreign investment drives the changes and this creates resentment.</li>
+		<li>It was often expressed that foreign investment is driving the changes and this creates resentment.</li>
-		<li>There is a fear for the future and shared opinion that the Council is intentionally displacing residents.</li>
+		<li>There is a fear for the future and residents shared an opinion that the Council is intentionally displacing residents.</li>
-		<li>The loss of the Heygate Estate and the displacement of its residents is referenced often and likely adds to these fears.</li></ul>
+		<li>The symbolic loss of the adjacent Heygate Estate and the displacement of its residents is referenced often and likely adds to these fears.</li></ul>

 <p class="lead">Here is what some people said... </p>